devopsdays/devopsdays-web/content/events/2018-singapore/sponsor.md

 ## Why Sponsor Us?

 The DevOpsDays event mandate is to bring the highest quality speakers, experts, and the curious together.
-This is the third edition of DevOpsDays in Singapore and Southeast Asia.
+This is the fourth edition of DevOpsDays in Singapore and Southeast Asia.

 Singapore is not only one of the fastest growing startup hubs in the world but is also a trusted healthcare, telecom, and financial services nexus in Asia with strong investment in technology from the Government.
 We aim to attract representation from large enterprises and the startup community alike.